RandomCatDude/RoRR-CelestialOutskirt/README.md

 ## Credits
 * ululu from the RoRR modding discord for assisting with writing the logbook
 * sarn from the RoRR team for assisting with various things
+* Russian translation by Kaban from the RoRR modding discord